Nilau1998/RecipeFlow/README.md

 # RecipeFlow
 Minecraft mod to generate flowcharts within the game based on registered recipes.
+Just like the HelMod from Factorio but in Minecraft.